formal-methods-mpi/Workshop.jl/docs/src/2_syntax/foundations.md

 In the following, you will find a quick sheet cheat covering the basic julia syntax.
 Since we assume you are elrady familiar with R, python or MATLAB, you will see that the julia syntax is quite similar.
-We therefore recommend you quickly skim this cheat sheet and do the exercises at the and of this chapter.
+We therefore recommend you quickly **skim** this cheat sheet and do the exercises at the and of this chapter.
-Then you may want to open this page in a new tab, so you can refer to it during the next chapters.
+Then you may want to open this page in a new tab, so you can look stuff up during the rest of the workshop.

 ## Variable assignment